 Here are a few easy ways to apply zero-waste living in every aspect of your life.

 1. Wrapping your gifts with reusable cotton produce bags:

 We all know how much of a waste it is to use plastic wrapping papers to wrap our gifts.
 This waste can easily be stopped if only we switch to using reusable cotton produce bags that can be recycled and used multiple times without causing damage to the environment.

 Food is one of the most important aspects of our lives.
-And the best way to store food without the help of plastic packets is to use steel tiffin boxes.
-Not only are they more environment-friendly, but you also don’t have to keep buying tiffin boxes every alternate month to store your leftovers.
+And the best way to store food without the help of plastic packets is to use steel lunch boxes.
+Not only are they more environment-friendly, but you also don’t have to keep buying lunch boxes every alternate month to store your leftovers.

 Using e-tickets instead of printed ones will help save a huge amount of paper and will be extremely eco-friendly.
 It will be a small step towards living a zero-waste life.
 Plus, e-tickets are much easier and handier to travel with considering you have your tickets at the tip of your fingers.

 4. Use steel or recyclable straws instead of the plastic ones:

 While drinking soda or juice, try using steel straws or recyclable ones to contribute less waste towards the environment.
 Plastic straws take years to decompose and are extremely toxic to animals, bird or fish that might end up consuming them.

 Thus, now that you are more aware of the waste in the world around us, you might want to follow these eco-friendlier methods and use these zero-waste products to live a ‘greener’ life.
 And once we all do our bits, we can help make the world a much greener place to live in.